Dakantz/public-notes/Public Notes/conferences/2025-11-ickg/notes.md

 ### M-TSINR: Multiscale Implicit Neural Representations via Mamba Encoder for Time Series Anomaly Detection
 Authors: *Ke Liu, Mengxuan Li, Qianqian Shen, Yang Gao, and Haishuai Wang*

+-

 - Q:
-	- Do you know the paper by Keogh (Time Series benchmarks are flawed), have you considered their UCR benchmark?
+	- Do you know the paper by Keogh (Time Series benchmarks are flawed), have you considered their UCR benchmark? x
-	- Have you looked at multiple runs of your system (variability?) your results are really close to the other systems, why it might be interesting to evaluate that further?
+	- Have you looked at multiple runs of your system (variability?) your results are really close to the other systems, why it might be interesting to evaluate that further? - They averaged their results and took to the mean
-	- How explainable are your system?
-	- Comparison to simple baselines? -

 ### Large Language Models for Anomalous Event Detection from Temporal Point Processes
 Authors: *Qinming Zhuang, Peng Zhang, and Hong Yang*
 - Q:
 	- How does this method compare to the simpler Poisson/Hawke approaches?
 	- You talk about efficiency - how fast is your LM approach compared to the simple approaches?
+- Sadly no answer in session

 ### Adaptive-GraphSketch: Real-Time Edge Anomaly Detection via Multi-Layer Tensor Sketching and Temporal Decay
-Authors:*Ocheme Anthony Ekle and William Eberle*
+Authors: *Ocheme Anthony Ekle and William Eberle*

 - Q:
   - $\mathcal{O}(1)$ is claimed, but also in respect to nodes/timesteps considered?
+  - Why should one consider this system over AnoEdge-L as it seems to 10x more efficient?
+- Sadly no answer in session

 ### A Novel Transfer Learning Approach for Detecting Unseen Anomalies
 Authors: *Khan Mohammad Al Farabi and Gagan Agrawal*

 - Q
 	- why are your scores almost perfect? - any intuition?
+	- You use target domain data to relabel source data to label the source data, seems like test data leakage? - is this applicable to a real world dataset? (no, still weird results?)
+	- Do you plan to release a Github repository?
+(Repository not really working...)

 ### Survey: Generalization of Graph Anomaly Detection: From Transfer Learning to Foundation Models
 Authors: *Junjun Pan, Yu Zheng, Yue Tan, and Yixin Liu*